sergeyklay/branch/README.rst

 ===================

-The code of Branch is released under the `GNU General Public Licence version 3 <https://choosealicense.com/licenses/gpl-3.0/>`_, the content of my blog (this project) is licensed under the `CC-BY-4.0 <https://creativecommons.org/licenses/by/4.0>`_, a modified version of `Ed <https://github.com/minicomp/ed>`_ theme that I ported from Jekyll to Django is distributed under the `MIT License <https://github.com/minicomp/ed/blob/bedbc4c6870174451368fc51ecccd8bad5a36bdf/LICENSE.md>`_.
+The code of Branch is released under the `GNU General Public Licence version 3 <https://choosealicense.com/licenses/gpl-3.0/>`_, the content of my blog is licensed under the `CC-BY-4.0 <https://creativecommons.org/licenses/by/4.0>`_, a modified version of `Ed <https://github.com/minicomp/ed>`_ theme that I ported from Jekyll to Django is distributed under the `MIT License <https://github.com/minicomp/ed/blob/bedbc4c6870174451368fc51ecccd8bad5a36bdf/LICENSE.md>`_.